-The 2013 CPD Record Card for Veterinary Nurses is available to download (see 'Related documents', right).
-This is an editable PDF which you can complete electronically.
+The 2014 CPD Record Card for Veterinary Nurses is available to download (see 'Related documents', right).

 The RCVS defines CPD as “the systematic maintenance, improvement and broadening of knowledge and skills and the development of personal qualities necessary for the execution of professional and technical duties throughout a veterinary nurse’s working life”.
 As members of a self-regulating profession, veterinary nurses are under a professional obligation to maintain their competence and should be seeking to make continuous improvements to the standard of service they provide to their patients and clients.

 The RCVS expects all veterinary nurses to engage in CPD to ensure the maintenance of the highest professional standards, whether you work in clinical practice or use your qualification in other areas, such as education or the pharmaceutical industry.

 Broadly speaking, any activities you undertake in order to further your professional competence as part of a planned development programme can be counted towards your CPD.
 You do not have to participate in 15 hours of face to face learning.

 Although this is not an exhaustive list, appropriate activities may include:

 - Shadowing someone or being mentored in your own practice or in another practice